 Why We Ranked Buldak as the 3rd Korean Ramen You Need to Try

-In our Best Korean Instant Ramen: Top 10 Noodles You Need to Try Today guide, we ranked Samyang Buldak Bokkeum Myun as the 3rd ramen you need to try.
+In our Top 10 Korean Instant Ramen guide, we ranked Samyang Buldak Bokkeum Myun as the 3rd ramen you need to try.

 That ranking wasn’t based on internet hype alone.
 It was based on distinctiveness.
 Within Korean ramen, Buldak represents something structurally different — a concentrated stir-fry format with unapologetic spice architecture.